Venugopal1807/reality-bender/README.md

 Dual-Mode Engine:

-Showcase Mode: A mock-data layer that allows recruiters/users to test the UI flow instantly without needing a running backend or API keys.
+Showcase Mode: A mock-data layer that allows users to test the UI flow instantly without needing a running backend or API keys.

 Live Backend Mode: Connects to the local/deployed Python server for real-time inference.